harlanc/xiu/application/xiu/README.md

 ##### Relay static push

-The configuration files are as follows (now only test on local machine):
+The configuration files are as follows:

 The configuration file of Service 1 named config.toml: